emmanio/ascii-reader/README.md

 # ascii-reader

-A dinosaur ascii-reader for your command line
+A dino ascii-reader for your command line

 **How to use:**